 Remember that what you're searching for is a prior invention that's similar to yours.
 If yours differs in a significant fashion, you probably warrant a patent.

 Preparation for Filing a Patent Application

 You've finally determined that your idea or invention is patent-eligible.
 Therefore, the next step is to prepare for the patent application.
-In most instances, it's worthwhile to enlist the help of a professional that's versed in patent application preparation.
+In most instances, it's worthwhile to enlist the help of a professional who is versed in patent application preparation.
 There are four ways to do this:

 - Get Help from the USPTO.
-The USPTO's Pro Se Assistance Program is available to inventors that need help filing a patent application.
+The USPTO's Pro Se Assistance Program is available to inventors who need help filing a patent application.
 With this program, you can get all the necessary forms and documents to file for a patent.
-The only downside is that it's by appointment and only available at the USPTO's office in Alexandria, Virginia.
+The only downside is that it's by appointment and available only at the USPTO's office in Alexandria, Virginia.

 - Find Free Patent Filing Assistance in Your Area.
-Some states have pro-bono programs to assist low-income inventors in patent application prep.
+Some states have pro-bono programs to assist low-income inventors in patent application preparation.

 Filing Your Patent Application